confluentinc/jmx-monitoring-stacks/README.md

  - [jmxexporter-prometheus-grafana](jmxexporter-prometheus-grafana/assets/prometheus/prometheus-alerts) including alerts on broker, zookeeper and kafka connect.

-# How to use with Confluent Cloud

-The demo with Confluent Cloud needs a Confluent Cloud cluster and you (as a user) are required to gather some details before spinning up the Confluent Cloud monitoring solution.
-Please refer to this [README](ccloud-prometheus-grafana/README.md) for detailed steps to run a Confluent Cloud based sample dashboard.

 # How to use with Confluent cp-ansible

-To add JMX exporter configurations to cp-ansible, please refer to this [README](jmxexporter-prometheus-grafana/cp-ansible/README.md)
+To add JMX exporter configurations to [Confluent cp-ansible](https://docs.confluent.io/ansible/current/overview.html), please refer to this [README](jmxexporter-prometheus-grafana/cp-ansible/README.md)

 # How to use with Kubernetes and Confluent for Kubernetes Operator (CFK)

 To add JMX exporter configurations to your Kubernetes workspace, please refer to this [README](jmxexporter-prometheus-grafana/cfk/README.md)

-# How to use with cp-demo
+# How to use with Confluent cp-demo

 This repo is intended to work smoothly with [Confluent cp-demo](https://github.com/confluentinc/cp-demo).